 - Promotes policies and strategies that create a balanced, sustainable future housing supply.
 Homes for a Changing Region plans create a balanced mix of housing, serve current and future populations, and enhance livability.

-Read our five-part Homes for a Changing Region blog series to learn how communities are already taking advantage of the recommendations laid out by their Homes plans.
+See the case studies in Home Grown or our five-part Homes for a Changing Region blog series to learn how communities are already taking advantage of the recommendations laid out by their Homes plans.

 Chicago Metropolitan Agency for Planning